11 Ways To Have Warm and Cozy Weddings in The Snow

 Embrace frost not just with the venue or theme of your wedding but with your desserts too!
 Have glazed or powdered donuts to invoke ice and snow, or use a light dusting of powdered sugar on any confectionaries for the newly-fallen snow look.

 Dusk or Sunset Ceremonies

 With the shorter days, winter is the perfect season for dusk ceremonies – not to mention the breathtaking contrast of a setting sun in a snowy wonderland.
 There are a lot of outdoor winter wedding venues that can give you such a spectacular view.
 If you want to wait to wed ‘til sundown, just keep the lower evening temperatures in mind.
 Frostbite has no place in a winter wedding!

 Utilize Winter Foliage

 The winter season has some beautiful plant life that is so often overlooked because of its stunning spring cousins.
-Winter weddings are a perfect time to showcase some amazing wintertime foliage!
+Winter outdoor weddings are a perfect time to showcase some amazing wintertime foliage!
 Pine boughs and pine cones are excellent elements for themed decor.
 And bonus: you can pick them up around your venue for free!
-Other cold-weather plants include coneflowers, lily of the valley, coral bells and pansies.
+Other cold-weather plants include coneflowers, lily of the valley, coral bells, and pansies.